saiftynet/Perl/README.md

 ## A module

-These are loacated in Algorithm/lib/Algorithm/<TopicName>/<AlgorithmName>, and allow an object orientated utilisation of this module
+These are located in Algorithm\/lib\/Algorithm\/<TopicName\>/<AlgorithmName>, and allow an object orientated utilisation of this module.
+Where the module already exists, that module is copied with credit.

 ## A standalone script